RDMTSTUDIOS/CozyPorts/README.md

 ## How it works in practice

 Firstly we need an pipeline.
 Where we can put our entities.
-`CozyPorts` is used not to return a single pipeline, but a pipelines network - an instance of `CozyPorst`, which takes only one parameter as an integer - a number of pipelines, that will exist in a network.
+`CozyPorts` is used not to return a single pipeline, but a pipelines network - an instance of `CozyPorts`, which takes only one parameter as an integer - a number of pipelines, that will exist in a network.

 > Code below creates a network with 10 pipelines in it.
 ```ts